Skip to main content

 - hello-world

 The field spec.owner is a reference.
 In this case, the string group:pet-managers was given by the user.
 That means that the kind is Group, the namespace is left out, and the name is pet-managers.
-In this context, the namespace was chosen to fall back to the value default by the code that parsed the reference, so the end result is that we expect to find another entity in the catalog that is of kind Group, namespace default (which, actually, also can be left out in its own yaml file because that's the default value there too), and name pet-managers.
+In this context, the namespace was chosen to fall back to the value default by the code that parsed the reference, so the end result is that we expect to find another entity in the catalog that is of kind Group, namespace default (which, actually, also can be left out in its own YAML file because that's the default value there too), and name pet-managers.

 The entries in providesApis are also references.
 In this case, none of them needs to specify a kind since we know from the context that that's the only kind that's supported here.
-The second entry specifies a namespace but the other ones don't, and in this context, the default is to refer to the same namespace as the originating entity (external-systems here).
+The second entry specifies a namespace, but the other ones don't, and in this context, the default is to refer to the same namespace as the originating entity (external-systems here).
 So the three references essentially expand to api:external-systems/petstore, api:internal/streetlights, and api:external-systems/hello-world.
 We expect there to exist three API kind entities in the catalog matching those references.

-Note that the remarks above in regards to shortening (leaving out kind and/or namespace) only apply for the entity input YAML data.
+Note that the remarks above in regard to shortening (leaving out kind and/or namespace) only apply for the entity input YAML data.
 In protocols, storage systems, or when referring to entities externally, the entity ref always consists of all three parts.